-Leo says that Samsung's new convertible Chromebook Plus, code named Kevin, is an excellent option for kids in school and college.
+Leo says that Samsung's new convertible Chromebook Plus is an excellent option for kids in school and college.
 It flips over to become tablet, and it has a great screen and long battery life.
-The only drawbacks are that the speakers are misplaced and the touch pad seems dainty.
+The only drawbacks are that the speakers are misplaced and the touchpad seems dainty.
 It's also Android compatible.
-A bit pricey at $450, but he really likes it.
+It's also a bit pricey at $450, but he really likes it.

 Arthur bought a Google Chromebook Pixel from a few years back off eBay.
 Leo says that laptop was an excellent buy back then.
 It was well put together.
 But unfortunately, it won't support the Android store, which means he won't have access to all the Android apps like a newer Chromebook does.
 Lately, his Chromebook audio has quit completely.